Last Updated on August 25, 2022 by

-Quitting Suboxone is hardly ever discussed in medical literature.
+Quitting Suboxone is understudied in the medical literature.
 The drug has been more or less grouped in with other MAT methods, often involving years of continued drug use.
 This is not always necessary and is often not the most desired outcome of addiction treatment.

-Using effective techniques, Suboxone can be used as a bridge medication for quitting other opiate drugs, but the person does not have to be left with ongoing use of an opiate drug to get sober and stay clean.
+Using effective techniques, Suboxone can be used as a bridge medication for quitting other opiate drugs, but the person should not have to be left with ongoing use of a substitute opiate drug to get sober and stay clean.

 The following information covers various options for quitting opiates, including Suboxone, Subutex, or Methadone, removing the need for long time use as the means to reach your sobriety goals.

 Persons who are craving opiates may have a biological reason for doing so.
-A person may be plagued by an addictive biochemistry that can actually be corrected.
-Natural endorphin levels can be restored through protocols designed to do this repair naturally, as well as implementing lifestyle changes that support recovery.
+A person may be plagued by a person’s addictive biochemistry that can actually be corrected.
+Natural endorphin levels can be restored through protocols designed to do this repair naturally, as well as implementing lifestyle changes that support recovery, including a corrected diet.
 The goal is to accomplish this correction with a minimum of pain or discomfort.
 Holistic methods have come a long way in providing treatment that can effectively reduce pain and discomfort, both physical and emotional, during recovery.
 If these holistic methods can be adopted as new lifestyle choices, there is a stronger chance of permanent success.

 It may prove difficult to adopt many new changes all at once, and if this is the case, Suboxone can provide a viable pathway in the meantime.
 This may be a pragmatic choice to avoid relapse.
 Sooner or later there may come a time when stopping Suboxone seems a very desirable next step, and this is also a great choice.